 Students who possess a master's degree from Loyola College or another accredited institution may take the specific courses required by the Maryland Board of Examiners of Professional Counselors and Therapists to become a Licensed Clinical Professional Counselor (LCPC).
 Students must be officially admitted to the program before they will be allowed to register for courses.
 Advising and course approval are provided by departmental faculty and the director of clinical and counseling field education.
+No more than 6 credits may be taken outside of the Psychology Department.
 Master's Plus students are not required to take comprehensive examinations or write a thesis.
 Master's Plus applicants do not need to submit Graduate Record Exam (GRE) scores.